 Spanish: Second language acquisition, individual differences, explicit and implicit instruction, third language acquisition

-Carrie Bonilla is Term Assistant Professor of Hispanic Linguistics at George Mason University.
-She completed her graduate work at the University of Pittsburgh (Ph.D. in Hispanic Linguistics) and at New York University in Madrid (MA in Spanish Language and Translation).
+Carrie Bonilla completed her graduate work at the University of Pittsburgh (Ph.D. in Hispanic Linguistics in 2012) and at New York University in Madrid (MA in Spanish Language and Translation in 2007).
 Her current research focuses on second and third language acquisition, particularly pedagogical practices as related to the acquisition of syntax and morphology and individual differences such as cognitive aptitude.
 Her research has focused on questions of language learning in various learning environments, including online learning, classroom learning, and study abroad.

 Upcoming and recent publications include an experimental vocabulary learning study with third language (L3) learners of Portuguese for second language (L2) Spanish speakers, a study investigating the role of cognitive aptitude in study abroad for L2 learners, an analysis of learner output via online chat vs. individual writing activities, and multiple studies investigating the sequence of language development and the effects of explicit language instruction on early L2 Spanish production.